-In summertime, try growing protein-rich amaranth, chia, edamame, and various beans.
+In the summertime, try growing protein-rich amaranth, chia, edamame, and various beans.
 All thrive in hot weather and are easy to grow.

 Lots of protein-rich summer seed crops are also ornamentals.
 Tall, bold purple amaranth (Amaranthus hypochondriacus, 26 grams protein/193 gram serving) has edible leaves in addition to producing loads of edible seeds.
 Plant it in spring after the threat of frost has passed.
-By summer, heat and drought tolerant amaranths will produce large floral plumes.
+By summer, heat, and drought tolerant amaranths will produce large floral plumes.
 Harvest these in fall when they become dry; simply cut them off and shake them vigorously into a plastic bag to remove the seeds.
 Add the seeds to breads, muffins, or granola.

 Chia seeds are produced by Salvia hispanica (4 grams protein/28 gram serving), a Mexican sage grows to 3 feet and bears spikes of blue flowers in summer, so it makes a great ornamental.
 In fall, its tall spiky seed heads are filled with seeds to cut and gather.
 Add them to smoothies or toast and sprinkle them on granola.